wifff/VOSS_Kiss/README.md

 # VOSS_Kiss
-Jeti EX Telemetrie for KISS 24A brushless controller
+Jeti EX Telemetrie for the KISS 24A brushless controller powered by a Teensy 3.2.